Pandinosaurus/pytorch_cpp/Style_Transfer/NST/README.md

 ### 3. Image Generation

-#### Example 1 (Content: "Neckarfront" by Andreas Praefcke, Style: "The Starry Night" by Vincent van Gogh)
+#### Example 1

+- Content: "Neckarfront" by Andreas Praefcke
+- Style: "The Starry Night" by Vincent van Gogh

 ##### Setting
 Please set the shell for executable file.